-In addition to the highlights of this month that are discussed below, additional subjects of interest regarding our Christian heritage are presented online, where they are arranged according to dates of occurrence.
+In addition to the highlights of this month that are discussed below, additional subjects of interest regarding our Christian heritage are presented online, where they are arranged according to dates of occurrence—with particular attention being given to the influence Christianity has exercised upon the origin of America.
 The online calendar where these articles are arranged is under continual development with new articles appearing as they become available.
 By clicking the message box below, readers will navigate to the present month under consideration.To navigate to our online calendar, please click this box.

 Observance: Late March to first part of April

 Holy Week in the Christian faith begins on Palm Sunday, the Sunday before Easter.
 In most non-liturgical or low churches, the various days of Jesus’ last week are not observed, with exception, perhaps, to the observance of Thursday and Friday of this week.
 In liturgical churches or high churches, the various days of this week are remembered in more distinct ways.
 In a world that increasingly seeks to conceal Christian symbols and observances, Christians should seek to celebrate the events of the Christian life as publicly as possible without violating the principles of the faith to do so.